Tojustn/AutoTab/README.md

 ## 🚀 Features

 - 🎥 Upload guitar videos
-- ⏱️ Choose time intervals between frames to analyze
+- ⏱️ Choose time intervals between frames to analyze (Ability to choose specific times you want the model to predict on)
 - ✂️ Crop specific areas where tabs appear
 - 🧠 Automatically detect and display guitar tabs from selected frames
 - ⚡ Fast, no login required